ykliu2016/tidy_data_project/CodeBook.md

 ## Summary & Output
 By using group_by function from dplyr package, we can get the average of each variable for each subject and each activity into the output data frame.
 Before we write the output data frame to text file, we can also finalise the output columns names with names() function.

+## Data Frames & Column Descriptions
+output:
+* Subject : Subject is used to identify the person performing the activities
+* Activity Label : The name of the activity
+* Variable : Either the mean or standard deviation functions of each measurement
+* Average : The average of each variable for each subject and each activity

+df_tidied:
+* act_id : activity ID
+* subject : subject id
+* variable : Either the mean or standard deviation functions of each measurement
+* value : The measurement of each variable observed with each subject and activity
+* activity_label : The name of the activity